openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/ztha.md

 ziti edge create identity user http-server -o http.server.jwt

 #3.
 Create an intercept.v1 config.
 This config is used to instruct the client-side tunneler how to correctly intercept
 #   the targeted traffic and put it onto the overlay.
 ziti edge create config http.intercept.v1 intercept.v1 '{"protocols":["tcp"],"addresses":["http.ziti"], "portRanges":[{"low":80, "high":80}]}'

 #4.
 Create a host.v1 config.
 This config is used instruct the server-side tunneler how to offload the traffic from
 #   the overlay, back to the underlay.
+Make sure the port used here is correct.
+For example, when running inside a
+#   docker container, the ${http_server} variable would likely be set to web.test.blue but the port for the http server
+#   inside the container is listening on 8000, not 80.
+Be careful with the port and make sure the ${http_server}:port
+#   is reachable from the ${http_server_id}.
 ziti edge create config http.host.v1 host.v1 '{"protocol":"tcp", "address":"'"${http_server}"'", "port":80}'

 #5.
 Create a service to associate the two configs created previously into a service.